carlos-henrique-dev/Firengii/README.md

 ## A Fire extinguisher rent application made with Nuxt.JS

-The goal of this project was to understand the basics of Nuxt.JS
+The goal of this project was to understand the basics of Nuxt.JS <br>
+This project covers some features like plugins, vuex, and some others stuff

 ```bash
 # install dependencies